Subaru Sumeragi (Tokyo Babylon)

 “Tokyo.
 The capital city of Japan.
 In 1991, its population numbered 11,923,346.
 Between day and evening, it differed by two million souls.
 The unparalleled city of night.”

 Tokyo Babylon was one of my first manga.
-It mixes upbeat cheerfulness with dark social commentary and an occult flare.
+It pairs surface-level cheerfulness with genuinely dark social commentary and an occult edge.
 The manga is completely in love with dualities of all kinds (light/dark, ancient/modern, love/apathy…) and embraced negative space and heavily contrasting blacks in a way that was completely novel to me at the time.

 Subaru was cute and had a very thriftable outfit for someone who at the time could not sew and did not have a sewing machine.